michelruizfuentes/PersonalWebsite/content/blog/spoonful-series/_index.md

 # for list-sidebar layout
 sidebar:
-  title: A Spoonful of Hugo
+  title: Reflecting on INSPIRE U2
-  author: Alison Hill
+  author: Michel Ruiz-Fuentes
   description: |
     A forking fun new feature for series.
     Even this sidebar offers a ton of customizations!